department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/StLouis-pilot-feedback/conversation-guide.md

 - Follow up questions (once check-in is complete)
   - Is this your first time checking in with this mobile experience?
   - Did you feel this check-in experience was a secure experience?
-  - If the veteran didn't use a QR code, can we ask one more follow-up question here: "when was the last time (if at all) you've used a QR code?"
+  - If the veteran didn't use a QR code, When was the last time (if at all) you've used a QR code?
   - On a scale from 0 to 10 (0 = Not at all likely AND 10 = Extremely likely), how likely is it that you would recommend this mobile phone check-in process to another Veteran?
     - Why?
 What are your impressions of the experience?